PrestaShop/prestashop.github.io/news/_posts/2020-03-20-ps17-patch-release-lifecycle.md

 - There will be no more PrestaShop 1.7.6 patch releases, for either bug or security issues[1]
 - There might be, if necessary, patch releases for PrestaShop 1.7.7. (which means: 1.7.7.1, 1.7.7.2 and so on ...) until next minor release is delivered (PrestaShop 1.7.8)

-At the moment PrestaShop 1.7.7.0 is out, PrestaShop 1.7.6 reaches its [End Of Life](https://en.wikipedia.org/wiki/End-of-life_(product)), just like all previous minor versions.
+When PrestaShop 1.7.7.0 will be released, PrestaShop 1.7.6 will reach its [End Of Life](https://en.wikipedia.org/wiki/End-of-life_(product)), just like all previous minor versions.

 ### When is it decided to release a patch ?